MindaManOfficial/PenguinVM/README.md

 - (If in Scratch) Play in mini mode.
 NOT FULLSCREEN (I have no idea why but the VM works way better in minimode than in full screen)
 - Report buggy behavior
 - This is open-source so do anything you want with this.
 Please don't take credit for my work!

-(Yes the version numbers are a bit wonky but I am getting that worked out.
-There is also going to be an accessible archive of older versions.
-That is coming soon.)

 unstable - usually applied for new features.
 Bug testing stage.
 Bugs are EXPECTED!!
 Please report any that you find!